tedneward/Azgaarnoth/Creatures/Deathlocks.md

 >- **Languages** the languages it knew in life
 >- **Challenge** 8
 >___
->***Devil's Sight.***.
-Magical darkness doesn't impede the deathlock's darkvision.
+>***Devil's Sight.*** Magical darkness doesn't impede the deathlock's darkvision.
 >
->***Turn Resistance.***.
-The deathlock has advantage on saving throws against any effect that turns Undead.
+>***Turn Resistance.*** The deathlock has advantage on saving throws against any effect that turns Undead.
 >
->***Unusual Nature.***.
-The deathlock doesn't require air, food, drink, or sleep.
+>***Unusual Nature.*** The deathlock doesn't require air, food, drink, or sleep.
 >
 >#### Actions
->***Multiattack.***.
-The deathlock makes two Deathly Claw or Grave Bolt attacks.
+>***Multiattack.*** The deathlock makes two Deathly Claw or Grave Bolt attacks.
 >
->***Deathly Claw.***.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+>***Deathly Claw.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 13 (3d6 + 3 necrotic damage).
 >
->***Grave Bolt.***.
-Ranged Spell Attack: +6 to hit, range 120 ft., one target.
+>***Grave Bolt.*** Ranged Spell Attack: +6 to hit, range 120 ft., one target.
 Hit: 13 (3d8) necrotic damage.
 If the target is Large or smaller, it must succeed on a DC 16 Strength saving throw or become restrained as shadowy tendrils wrap around it for 1 minute.
 A restrained target can use its action to repeat the saving throw, ending the effect on itself on a success.
 >
->***Spellcasting.***.
-The deathlock casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 14):
+>***Spellcasting.*** The deathlock casts one of the following spells, using Charisma as the spellcasting ability (spell save DC 14):
 >
 >At will: detect magic, disguise self, mage armor, minor illusion
 >